StuartsProjects/StuartsProjects.github.io/_posts/2018-03-22-adventures-with-the-esp32.md

 4 Analogue, used to read battery level

-5 Output, SPI SS, used for chip select on LoRa device
+5 Output, SPI SS, used for chip select on LoRa® device

 6 Could not use, appears to be used by flash